Montenegro’s beautiful Niagara Falls

 Published: Last Updated on

-Originating in Albania north of the Prokletije mountains, the Cem river cuts through the plains near Podgorica, creating one of the largest botanical sites in Europe, before joining forces with the Morača river and ending its journey at Skadar Lake, the biggest lake in all the Balkans.
+Originating deep within the Albanian Alps, the stream cuts through the fertile plains near the Montenegrin capital, before joining forces with the Morača, ultimately ending its journey at the splendid shores of Skadar Lake, biggest in all of the Balkans.

 a river, surrounded by vineyards and rising mountains in the background, cascades into a canyon